caramisca/lfa-repo/Lab2/src/Report-lab-2.md

 - Chomsky Hierarchy: The project lays the foundation for further extensions (e.g., grammar classification) linking finite automata to regular grammars (Type-3) within the Chomsky hierarchy.
 - Graphical Representation: (Optional bonus) Visual representation can be generated using external tools/libraries.

+## Conclusion

+This project demonstrates the conversion of a non-deterministic finite automaton into a deterministic one using the subset construction algorithm.
+Additionally, it shows the derivation of a regular grammar from the automaton, reaffirming its position within the Chomsky hierarchy (Type 3).
+The modular design allows for easy extensions, such as adding graphical representations or further testing.

+---
 ## References

 - Hopcroft E. and others.
 Introduction to Automata Theory, Languages and Computation